 25

-In both examples, you have a total understanding of the code and its intention.
-The named tuple definition requires two additional lines of code, though: one line to import the namedtuple()
+In both examples, you can quickly grasp the code’s intention.
+The named tuple definition requires a couple of additional lines of code, though: one line to import the namedtuple()

 factory function and another to define your namedtuple